-In general, a takeover bid (being the Canadian equivalent of a US tender offer) is an offer to acquire outstanding voting or equity securities where the securities subject to such offer, together with the shares already owned by the potential acquirer, constitute 20 per cent or more of the voting or equity securities of the class subject to the offer.
+In general, a takeover bid (the Canadian equivalent of a US tender offer) is an offer to acquire outstanding voting or equity securities where the securities subject to such offer, together with the securities already owned by the potential acquirer (and any person acting jointly or in concert with the acquirer), constitute 20 per cent or more of the voting or equity securities of the class subject to the offer.
 Certain limited exemptions from the takeover bid requirements may be available.
 However, all non-exempt takeover bids will be subject to the following requirements:

-- Equal treatment of shareholders: bids must be made to all shareholders of the class of securities subject to the bid and all shareholders of the same class of securities must be offered identical consideration (which can include cash, shares or other securities or a combination). - At least a 105-day bid period: bids will be required to remain open for a minimum of 105 days, subject to two exceptions.
+Equal treatment of shareholders

+Bids must be made to all shareholders of the class of securities subject to the bid and all shareholders of the same class of securities must be offered identical consideration (which can include cash, shares or other securities or a combination, as well as an identical choice of consideration alternatives).

+105-day bid period

+Bids will be required to remain open for a minimum of 105 days, subject to two exceptions.
 First, the target issuer's board of directors may issue a 'deposit period news release' providing for an initial bid period that is shorter than 105 days but not less than 35 days, in which case all outstanding or subsequently launched bids are only required to be open for not less than the shortened bid period.
-Second, the target issuer may issue a news release that it has entered into an 'alternative transaction', effectively a friendly change of control transaction that is not a bid, such as an arrangement, in which case all outstanding or subsequently launched takeover bids are only required to be open for 35 days from their date of commencement. - 50 per cent minimum tender requirement: bids will be subject to a mandatory minimum tender requirement of more than 50 per cent of the outstanding securities of the class that are subject to the bid, excluding those beneficially owned, or over which control or direction is exercised, by the bidder and its joint actors. - 10-day extension requirement: following the satisfaction of the 50 per cent minimum tender requirement and the satisfaction or waiver of all other terms and conditions, bids will be required to be extended for at least an additional 10-day period.
+Second, the target issuer may issue a news release that it has entered into an 'alternative transaction', effectively a friendly change of control transaction that is not a bid, such as an arrangement, in which case all outstanding or subsequently launched takeover bids are only required to be open for 35 days from their date of commencement.

+50 per cent minimum tender requirement

+Bids will be subject to a mandatory minimum tender requirement of more than 50 per cent of the outstanding securities of the class that are subject to the bid, excluding those beneficially owned, or over which control or direction is exercised, by the bidder and its joint actors.

+10-day extension requirement

+Following the satisfaction of the 50 per cent minimum tender requirement and the satisfaction or waiver of all other terms and conditions, the acquirer may take up and pay for securities tendered to, and not withdrawn from, the bid and the bid will be required to be extended for at least an additional 10-day period.